-When Lou finds himself in trouble, Nick and Jacob fire up the hot tub time machine in an attempt to get back to the past.
-But they inadvertently land in the future with Adam Jr. Now they ...
+When Lou gets killed, Nick and Jacob fire up the hot tub time machine to get back to the past, but they inadvertently land in the future with Adam Jr. Now they have to alter the future in ...
 See full summary »

 Three friends on losing streaks: Adam, whose girlfriend dumped him, Nick, with a dead-end job and a cheating wife, and Lou, a suicidal alcoholic.
 To help Lou recover from car-exhaust poisoning, Adam and Nick, with Adam's nephew Jacob, go to a winter resort that was their old party place.
 It's now a dump, but the lads rally for a night of drinking in the hot tub.
 Somehow, the hot tub takes them back to 1986, on a fateful night for each of them.
 Maybe if they do everything the same way they did that night, they'll get back to the future so Jacob can be born.
 There are serious temptations to do things differently.
 Will they make it back to their sorry lives?
 And what about Jacob?Written by

 See more »

 The end credits start out as one of the main characters' alternative histories, showing real crew names over a flashy 1980s music video.
 See more »

 Although as a warning this movie had some pretty intense language, and very crude humor I enjoyed it so much.
 The actual plot of this movie as depicted on the trailer is in no way realistic at all which adds to it's humor.
 Isn't that what we go to the movies for?
 A little escape of reality for a while?
 This movie from first moment to last is hilarious in every way and the jokes keep rolling.
 This movie is like all of the greater 80's movies piled into one with a mix of Back to the Future.
 Every character in this movie had a significant number of hilarious jokes, and the entire audience was laughing hysterically.
 In my opinion this was better than The Hangover because every 2 minutes I found myself laughing harder and harder at every joke.
 Great movie.